 To help your organization become familiar with the GrantSolutions system, please share the following training link and attached Grantee User Guide with all relevant staff at your organization:

 GranteeRecorded Webinar Link = http://hhs.adobeconnect.com/pr6yl3dk8fqu/

-If you have questions concerning this award, please contact me at or via e-mail
+If you have questions concerning this award, please contact me at or via e- -mail or your Program Contact

 Congratulations on your success.
-I look forward to working with you in the coming year.
+I look forward to working with you.